thchittenden/rust-kernel/README.md

 This is an implementation of an x86 multi-threading kernel written in Rust.

+The kernel currently supports kernel level threads, a virtual file system (inspired by Linux) and a primitive driver framework (inspired by Windows).

+Todo:
+- [ ] IDE driver.
+- [ ] ELF parser.
+- [ ] User space loader.
+- [ ] System calls.
+  - [ ] Process lifetime (fork/exec/wait/vanish).
+  - [ ] Scheduling (yield/deschedule/make_runnable/sleep).
+  - [ ] Memory management (mmap/munmap).
+  - [ ] IPC (???).
+- [ ] Safety improvements (remove unwraps, etc).
+- [ ] Dynamic loading, kernel modules.

 ## Building

-The kernel must be built by the Rust 1.0.0 compiler built using the nightly configuration in order to support unstable features (such as core).
-The build will probably panic if using any other compiler because it tries to link against the precompiled core library in lib/ that was built with the 1.0.0 compiler.
+The kernel must be built by a post 1.1.0 Rust compiler built using the nightly configuration in order to support unstable features and the `drop_in_place` function.

+The build links against a pre-compiled version of libcore in the `lib` directory.
+If the version of the compiler differs from that used to compile libcore, it will probably panic.
+If that happens, recompile libcore and replace the version in lib/.

 Obviously this is suboptimal and eventually building libcore should be integrated into the build process so that this can be built with any Rust compiler supporting unstable features.

-If you already have your own Rust nightly compiler, you can replace lib/libcore.rlib with a version you built yourself using the same flags as in the Makefile.

 ## Running